Energinet-DataHub/opengeh-wholesale/source/databricks/README.md

 In the CI pipeline, the tests are executed towards a Docker image, which is described in the a [Dockerfile](../../.docker/Dockerfile).

-A new Docker image is build and published using the [Docker CD-pipeline](../../.github/workflows/cd-docker-test-image.yml), meaning that a new Docker image is only published, when changes are made to the files described in the `paths`-sections of the workflow.
+A new Docker image is build and published using the [python-build-and-push-docker-image-pipeline](https://github.com/Energinet-DataHub/.github/blob/main/.github/workflows/python-build-and-push-docker-image.yml), meaning that a new Docker image is only published, when changes are made to the files described in the `paths`-sections of the workflow.

 If a pull request triggers a new Docker image to be published, a new version of the Docker image is published on each commit.
 The Docker images published when a pull request is open, are considered `pre-releases`.
 A `pre-release`-image is assigned a tag with the following format: `pre-release-pr<PR-number>`, e.g. `pre-release-pr311`.
 When the pull request has been merged, the `Docker CD-pipeline` is run again, and a new `latest` version is published.